nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_perm_stop.md

 To update a permanent stop:

 1. Navigate to the **scheduled stops/starts** grid.
-2. Select the **change** button next to the corresponding permant stop.
+2. Select the **change** button next to the corresponding permanent stop.
 3. Update the **stop type**, **stop date**, and **reason**.
 The **stop date** can updated only when you choose a **stop type** value of `Specific Date`.
 4. Select **submit**.
 The update is processed in real-time with the circulation system.